Aircoookie/Espalexa/readme.md

 ## Espalexa allows you to easily control your ESP with the Alexa voice assistant.
+It comes in an easy to use Arduino library or as a standalone example sketch.
 Now compatible with both ESP8266 and ESP32!

 #### What does this do similar projects like Fauxmo don't already?